Form 8843 2016-2025

 Contact us

-Form 8843 is not a U.S. income tax return.
 It is an informational statement required by the IRS for nonresidents for tax purposes.
-It should be filled out for every nonresident present in the U.S. for the previous year, including spouses, partners, and children.
+It should be submitted for every nonresident tax payer present in the U.S. at any point during the previous calendar year, including spouses, partners, and children.

 People also ask